ingobeans/Auto-OWL-Watcher/readme.md

 ## **-------------------  Setup instructions  -------------------**

+1. Download and extract this project to a folder.

-1. Install Python.
+2. Install Python.

-2. Run this command in cmd: `pip install google-api-python-client, google-auth, requests, selenium, flask`
+3. Run this command in cmd: `pip install google-api-python-client, google-auth, requests, selenium, flask`

-3. Go into settings.py and change youtube_api_key to your Youtube API Key.
+4. Go into settings.py and change youtube_api_key to your Youtube API Key.
 (How to get API key:  https://blog.hubspot.com/website/how-to-get-youtube-api-key)

-4. You can now run the script by running "launch headless.vbs"
+5. You can now run the script by running "launch headless.vbs".

-5. While the script is running, you can goto http://localhost:7676 to see statistics, errors, etc
+6. While the script is running, you can goto http://localhost:7676 to see statistics, status, errors, etc.

 ## **-------------------  How it works  -------------------**